-The port of Palamós, under Catalan Ports brand, is located in one of the deepest bays in the western Mediterranean region.
-Thanks to it and its facilities, the port can handle any size cruise ship providing all the safety, security measures and services required.
+The port of Palamós is located in one of the deepest bays in the western Mediterranean region.
+Thanks to it and its facilities, the port can handle middle-size cruise ships providing all the safety, security measures and services required.

 Moreover, the privileged location, between Barcelona and Marseille, makes the port of Palamós, the perfect call within any cruise itinerary through the upper west Med.

-In addition, a new boutique port, called Roses, complements the port of Palamós in the Costa Brava, hosting the possibility of anchoring in one of the most beautiful bays surrounded by two Natural Parks of a great richness in landscapes only 30km away from France.
+In addition, the port of Roses, complements the port of Palamós in the Costa Brava, hosting the possibility of anchoring in one of the most beautiful bays surrounded by two Natural Parks of a great richness in landscapes only 30km away from France.

 The Port of La Ràpita is a versatile and welcoming facility located in the heart of the Ebro Delta Natural Park, in the province of Tarragona, Catalonia.
 It provides a privileged gateway to one of the most ecologically rich and visually stunning coastal landscapes in the Mediterranean.
 The port offers modern infrastructure for both commercial and leisure vessels, including cruise ships, with a strong focus on sustainable tourism and environmental preservation.